deadlydog/deadlydog.github.io/_posts/2014-10-11-create-unique-strong-passwords-that-are-easy-to-remember-for-all-your-accounts-without-using-a-password-manager.md

   1. With password management software you are dependent on having the software installed and on hand; you can’t log into your accounts on your friend’s/co-worker’s/public PC since the password manager is not installed there.
 By using a formula instead, you ALWAYS know your passwords when you need them.
   2. Most password managers are not free, or else they are free on some platforms and not others, or they don’t support all of the platforms you use; if you want to use it on all of your devices you either can’t or you have to pay.
   3. Typically you need a password to access your account on the password manager.
-These types of “master passwords” are a bad idea.
-If somebody gets the “master password” for your password manager, they now have access to all of your passwords for all of your accounts.
-So even if you have a super strong master password that you never share with anybody, vulnerabilities like the Heartbleed bug make it possible for others to get your “master password”.
+These types of "master passwords" are a bad idea.
+If somebody gets the "master password" for your password manager, they now have access to all of your passwords for all of your accounts.
+So even if you have a super strong master password that you never share with anybody, vulnerabilities like the Heartbleed bug make it possible for others to get your "master password".
   4. Most password manager companies today store your passwords on their own servers in order to sync your passwords across all of your devices.
 This potentially makes them a large target for hackers, since if they can hack the company’s servers they get access to millions of passwords for millions of different services.